 - The agreement must be entered into voluntarily and without coercion.

-By understanding the principles of equitable distribution and the role of these agreements, couples can better manage their property rights and ensure a fair division of assets in the event of a divorce.
-Consulting with an experienced divorce lawyer can provide valuable guidance in navigating the complexities of property classification and division in New York.
+The principles of equitable distribution and the role of these agreements help couples manage their property rights more effectively and ensure a fair division of assets in the event of a divorce.
+Consulting with an experienced divorce lawyer can provide valuable guidance in navigating property classification and division in New York.

 Dividing Marital Property in a New York Divorce